kddresearch/KDD-Wiki-NextJS/SECURITY.md

 award depending on the severity of the reported vulnerability as a token of our appreciation for your efforts in improving our security.

-Thank you for helping us keep our community and the KSU KDD safe.
+Thank you for helping us keep our community and the KSU KDD Research Lab safe.